patricioespinozaa/CC7220-The-Web-Of-Data/Project/README.md

 # STREAMFUSION RDF

-## Introduction

 ## Project Description

-This project was developed as part of the **CC7220 - The Web of Data** course at the **Faculty of Physical and Mathematical Sciences, Universidad de Chile**.
+This project was developed as part of the **CC7220 - The Web of Data** course at the **Faculty of Physical and Mathematical Sciences, University of Chile**.

 The primary objective was to explore the availability of movies and series across various streaming platforms, such as **Amazon**, **Netflix**, and **HBO Max**.
 The project involved combining two or more datasets containing information about the content available on these platforms.